-Of the eight directors, two are outside directors.
+Of the nine directors, two are outside directors.
 Both directors are highly independent and have been designated as independent directors as defined by the stock exchange on which the company is listed.

 The current outside directors have held key positions at globally recognized companies and bring both abundant experience and global perspectives to the Board.
 Their veteran advice contributes to greater transparency and fairness of management.